 Day 3: Chincua Butterfly Sanctuary—Anguangeo Walking Tour

-As we learn about efforts to preserve the fragile forest ecosystem that is the key to the monarchs' survival, we find that our visit is one way to assist, demonstrating to the local people that ecotourism can be as viable a source of economic sustenance as logging.
+As we learn about efforts to preserve the fragile forest ecosystem that is the key to the monarchs' survival, we find that our visit is one way to assist, demonstrating to the local people that ecotourism can be a more viable and sustainable source of economic sustenance than logging.
 As Mexican butterfly

 Day 4: El Rosario Sanctuary / Avandaro

 Return to El Rosario to observe the butterflies in the morning light.
 The largest of the monarch sanctuaries in the region, El Rosario offers the best opportunity to view great numbers of monarchs in one location.
-After lunch in Angangueo, we drive to a vacation resort in Avandaro, which means "dream place" in the Tarascan Indian language.
+After lunch in Angangueo, we drive to a vacation resort set within a lush forest in Avandaro, which means "dream place" in the Tarascan Indian language.

 Day 5: Valle de Bravo / Cosmovitral Botanical Garden / Mexico City